JoshuaGrams/asctiiroid/README.md

 ![screenshot](screenshot.jpg)

-I've used the Asteroids mechanic where you have a limited number of active bullets (3 in this case).
+I've used the Asteroids mechanic where you have unlimited ammo, but only 3 bullets can be active at once.

 Keys (I've used scancodes, so these should be in the QWERTY positions even if you're using a different keyboard layout):

 * UIO/JKL (right hand) - Aim your ship.
 * D - Accelerate.
-* F (or S) - Fire a shot, if you have ammo.
+* F (or S) - Shoot, if you have ammo.
 * E - Boost (higher acceleration if you have fuel).
 * R (or W) - Use an exit or grab an upgrade.
 * A or Space - Coast at the current velocity for one turn.